 Diana Blackett-Ord has recorded a number of traditional airs on the Northumbrian small pipes.

 William Blackett of Wham, near Lynesack, Co.
-Durham, who emigrated to the USA in 1880, had become a professional musician in Kansas by 1910 and his great-niece, Julia Blackett played the piano in silent cinemas in north-east England after World War I, then becoming a piano teacher until her retirement at the age of 91.
+Durham, who emigrated to the USA in 1880, had become a professional musician in Kansas by 1910 and his great-niece, Julia Blackett played the piano in silent cinemas in north-east England during World War I while the regular pianist was away on war service, then becoming a piano teacher until her retirement at the age of 91.
 (Her younger son, Al Kirtley, one of the founders of this website, has been a rock and jazz musician for more than 60 years, as shown in his music site.)

 Bermuda-born Joy Blackett, a mezzo-soprano, won the 1971 Young Concert Artists International Competition and went on to perform extensively in the USA and elsewhere, subsequently becoming a voice professor of music.

-Jack “Blackie” Blackett, a Kansas City tenor saxophone player and composer, is a member of the Grammy Award-nominated Blue Riddim Band.
+Jack “Blackie” Blackett, a Kansas City tenor saxophone player and composer, was a member of the Grammy Award-nominated Blue Riddim Band.

 Matt Blackett is a guitarist and is associate editor of California-based Guitar Player magazine.
 He is co-author of The History of Yamaha Guitars, published in 2006.